TimVee/cypress-interact-js/README.md

-# Reproduceable example for Cypress inability to test elements made draggable by interact.js
+# Reproducible example for Cypress inability to test elements made draggable by interact.js

-As noted on [cypress-io/cypress#6161][1] and [taye/interact.js#856][2], Cypress is unable to automate drag and drop provided by interact.js.
+As noted on [cypress-io/cypress#6161][1] and [taye/interact.js#871][2], Cypress is unable to automate drag and drop provided by interact.js.

 ## How to run